kynetiv/php_pdo_sqlcipher/examples/BUILD.md

 I have followed [this guide](http://developer.covenanteyes.com/building-openssl-for-visual-studio/) before, but the following is specific for this VM:

-Open up the Windows Start Menu and find the x86 only prompt, so:
+Open up the Windows Start Menu and find the "Native" x86 only prompt, so:

  Visual C++ Build Tools -> Windows Desktop Command Prompts -> Visual C++ 2015 x86 Native Build Tools Command Prompt *NOTE* run as administrator